Ensure your reeds live a vibrant life with proper oboe reed care.

 - Ribbon style holds the reed in place at the thread.
 It essentially hugs the reed in place

 - There are now some reed cases with ribbon and mandrels.
 These are great.

-oboe reeds can be sterilized with Hydrogen perozide, Alchohol or mouthwash.
+oboe reeds can be sterilized with Hydrogen peroxide, Alchohol or mouthwash.
 I usually use Hydrogen peroxide.
-I dont sanitize reed too often (except when I initially sell them) but if for some reason there is a need feel free to use one of the products listed.
+I don’t sanitize reeds too often (except when I initially sell them) but if for some reason there is a need feel free to use one of the products listed.
 It is a good idea to sterilize oboe reeds after the player has been sick.
 This will ensure the oboist does not recover from their illness only to become sick again after playing contaminated reeds.
 I am not truly sure how long germs stay alive in such instances, but I think it is better to be safe than take the chance.

 There are some products out there that claim to prolong the life of oboe reeds.
 I have tried “the Reed Life” product and like it especially for reviving old English Horn Reeds.
 I think Forrests music sells this product.
 No product can replace proper oboe reed care, no matter how well it works.